 It is important to maintain a social registry containing information about individuals and their bank accounts for ensuring that cash is transferred expeditiously.
 However, registries based on specific deprivations may not identify individuals who are most vulnerable in the event of a crisis.
-Using data from the Indian Human Development Survey (IHDS), Thorat, et al. (2017) find evidence that factors alleviating poverty may differ from the ones that push people into it.
+Using data from the India Human Development Survey (IHDS), Thorat et al. (2017) find evidence that factors alleviating poverty may differ from the ones that push people into it.
 This poses a challenge for policy-makers in targeting welfare beneficiaries in response to shocks.
 About 40 per cent of the poor in 2012 were pushed into poverty by special circumstances and would not have been classified as being poor based on their 2005 conditions (Thorat et al., 2017).

-This calls for the adoption of a more universal approach to designing relief packages for alleviating economic distress resulting from such a dramatic shock, focusing on geographical areas that are most affected by the crisis (Choudhuri and Desai, 2020).
-Such an approach also becomes important for providing food aid.
+This calls for the adoption of a more universal approach to designing relief packages for alleviating economic distress resulting from such a dramatic shock, focusing on geographical areas that are most affected by the crisis rather than targeting individuals based on specific characteristics.
+Such an approach also becomes important for providing food aid in addition to cash support.
 Furthermore, considering that the immediate effect of the pandemic was more acutely felt in urban areas, the targeting framework also needs to take into consideration the rural/urban divide, and the need for putting in place a more robust institutional framework of local governance that can help create social registries in urban areas.
 Additionally, instituting an urban public works programme, particularly for informal sector workers, is vital, especially in scenarios wherein urban informal workers are more adversely affected than their rural counterparts.